jhipster/generator-jhipster-nodejs/README.md

 ✅ JDL Entity model support generation
    - `jhipster import-jdl my_file.jdl --blueprints nodejs`

-For the last, in the **examples-jdl** there are some examples of jdl models.
+For the last, in the **test-integration/samples/FOLDER_NAME-jdl** there are some examples of jdl models.

 > Please attention that SQLite does not support enum